State Network Project News

 - Developing a national learning network to share best practices among advocates for advancing street-scale improvements, such as sidewalks and pathways and joint-use agreements that develop opportunities for cities and schools to collaborate on creating safe places for kids to play and engage in healthy physical activity;

 - Advancing state-level policy reform in seven states (CA, FL, MS, NC, NJ, OH and TN), which will result in the award and obligation of federal transportation funds, street-scale improvements and joint-use agreements.
-Each of the seven states has a full-time advocacy organizer working for the National Partnership.
+Each of the seven states has a full-time advocacy organizer working for the Safe Routes Partnership.
 The seven states were selected based on need and their capacity to succeed with the program goals; and

 - Publication of two policy reports highlighting the importance of the built environment in relation to improving health.

-The Safe Routes to School National Partnership was founded in 2005 and is leading a national movement designed to make it safe, fun and convenient to walk and bicycle to and from school and in daily life.
+The Safe Routes Partnership was founded in 2005 and is leading a national movement designed to make it safe, fun and convenient to walk and bicycle to and from school and in daily life.
 In 1969, approximately half of all school-age children walked or bicycled to school.
 Today, only about 13 percent of children in America walk or bicycle to school.
 Since 2005, Congress has dedicated funding for state departments of transportation to provide grants to schools and communities to build pedestrian and bicycle infrastructure and run educational programs to support more walking and bicycling.
 A growing body of evidence confirms that community and street-scale improvements to the built environment play an important role in increasing physical activity for children and adults.

 - Safe Routes to School State Network Project Final Report, 2010-2011: Phase II - Successes and Lessons Learned